bagisto/user-guide/src/open-source-mobile-app/open-source-mobile-app.md

 In the next step, users have to choose how they want to pay for their order, which can be either Cash On Delivery or Money Transfer.

-Here users can check the price details of the order and can place the order.
-After that, the order has been placed and will get a confirmation with order ID and email.
+Here, users review the price details and place the order.
+The app shows a confirmation with the order ID, and a confirmation email is sent.

 <ImagePopup src="/images/native-mobile-app/19.png" alt="Payment and Order Confirmation" />